ChunShow/System-programming/README.md

 <summary line                                                      >   <  total size> <totblks>

 ```
-> **Note 1**: When the field length is exactly equal to its maximum width (e.g., a path and name of 54 characters), no cutting or truncation is applied.
+> **Note 1**: When the field length is exactly equal to its maximum width (e.g., a path/name of 54 characters), no cutting or truncation is applied.

 > **Note 2**: In this assignment, your userid and group are set to "sp" + 9-digit student IDs.
 Use a format specifier such as `printf("%.8s");` to enforce the 8-byte limit.